-the adjustment and the remaining recovery period, you must figure the depreciation yourself using the property's adjusted basis at the end of the year.
+Basis adjustment due to casualty loss.
+If you reduce the basis of your property because of a casualty, you cannot continue to use the percentage tables.
+For the year of the adjustment and the remaining recovery period, you must figure the depreciation yourself using the property's adjusted basis at the end of the year.
 See Figuring the Deduction Without Using the Tables, later.

 Example.
-On October 26, 2018, Sandra Elm, a calendar year taxpayer, bought and placed in service in her business a new item of 7-year property.
+On October 26, 2020, Sandra Elm, a calendar year taxpayer, bought and placed in service in her business a new item of 7-year property.
 It cost \$39,000 and she elected a section 179 deduction of \$24,000.
-She also made an election under section 168(k)(7) not to deduct the special depreciation allowance for 7-year property placed in service in 2018.
-Her unadjusted basis after the section 179 deduction was \$15,000 (\$39,000 -\$24,000).
+She also made an election under section 168(k)(7) not to deduct the special depreciation allowance for 7-year property placed in service in 2020.
+Her unadjusted basis after the section 179 deduction was \$15,000 (\$39,000 - \$24,000).
 She figured her MACRS depreciation deduction using the percentage tables.
-For 2018, her MACRS depreciation deduction was \$536.
+For 2020, her MACRS depreciation deduction was \$536.

-In July 2019, the property was vandalized and Sandra had a deductible casualty loss of \$3,000.
+In July 2021, the property was vandalized and Sandra had a deductible casualty loss of \$3,000.
 She must adjust the property's basis for the casualty loss, so she can no longer use the percentage tables.
-Her adjusted basis at the end of 2019, before figuring her 2019 depreciation, is \$11,464.
-She figures that amount by subtracting the 2018 MACRS depreciation of \$536 and the casualty loss of \$3,000 from the unadjusted basis of \$15,000.
-She must now figure her depreciation for 2019 without using the percentage tables.
+Her adjusted basis at the end of 2021, before figuring her 2021 depreciation, is

+\$11,464.
+She figures that amount by subtracting the 2020 MACRS depreciation of \$536 and the casualty loss of \$3,000 from the unadjusted basis of \$15,000.
+She must now figure her depreciation for 2021 without using the percentage tables.